open/close all folders

 - The Simpsons: Homer's murder trial in "The Frying Game" turns out to be an elaborate reality TV hoax, which is only revealed when the switch is pulled on the electric chair.

 - One of the comics paid a more direct tribute to The Truman Show when a pair of executives realize that Homer Simpson's everyday behavior is comedy gold.
 It unravels when he learns the truth, only to begin self-consciously playing along and 'trying' to act stupid, which he is much worse at.

 - The episode "To Surveil, With Love" ends with the revelation that all of the surveillance cameras set up around Springfield (ostensibly to keep the peace) were broadcasting the Springfieldianites' behaviour as a reality TV show in Britain.

 - The South Park episode "Cancelled" reveals that the entire planet Earth is one of these, set up by aliens.
 Every different species on Earth, including different races of humans, actually originated from different planets and were all thrown onto the same planet to see what would happen.
 When the inhabitants of Earth discover this, they start fame-whoring it up and end up getting the show cancelled because of it ("cancelled" in this case meaning the total destruction of Earth).
 Eventually the boys were able to blackmail the producers of the show to simply wipe everyone's memories instead.
-Originally the intended 100th episode,it was a callback to the first episode and explains why Cartman had an anal probe to begin with.
+Originally the intended 100th episode, it was a callback to the first episode and explains why Cartman had an anal probe to begin with (it was one of many anal probes that transmit recorded footage back to the aliens).
 Incidentally, this episode was produced during Hit & Run's production, but aired about six months before the game came out.

 - An episode of The Fairly OddParents! has Timmy finding out that his life is secretly being broadcast to Fairy World.